 During 2017, the Company's shareholders approved the 2017 Stock Incentive Plan (the "2017 Plan"), which replaced the Company's 2012 Stock Incentive Plan (the "2012 Plan").
 As of the effective date of the 2017 Plan, the Company may not grant any further awards under the 2012 Plan.
 The 2017 Plan establishes the procedures for the granting of, among other things, restricted stock awards.
-The maximum number of shares of the Company's common stock that may be issued pursuant to the 2017 Plan is 4.0 million (see Note 14 - "Share-Based Compensation"), and the maximum number of shares that may be granted to a participant in any calendar year may not exceed 500,000.
+On May 1, 2019, the Company's shareholders approved an amendment to the 2017 Plan, which increased the maximum number of shares of the Company's common stock that may be issued pursuant to the 2017 Plan by 2.0 million shares, to a new total of 6.0 million shares (see Note 14 - "Share-Based Compensation"), and the maximum number of shares that may be granted to a participant in any calendar year may not exceed 500,000.
 All grants issued pursuant to the 2017 Plan generally vest (1) at the end of designated time periods for time-based grants, or (2) upon the completion of a designated period of performance for performance-based grants and satisfaction of performance criteria.
 Time-based grants are valued according to the market price for the Company's common stock at the date of grant.
 For performance-based grants, the Company generally engages an independent appraisal company to determine the value of the shares at the date of grant, taking into account the underlying contingency risks associated with the performance criteria.
 The value of all grants are being expensed on a straight-line basis over their respective vesting periods (irrespective of achievement of the performance-based grants) adjusted, as applicable, for forfeitures.
 For restricted share grants subject to graded vesting, the amounts expensed are at least equal to the measured expense of each vested tranche.
 Based on the terms of the 2017 Plan, those grants of restricted shares that are contributed to the Rabbi Trusts are classified as treasury stock on the Company's consolidated balance sheet.